Network Device Registration

 The second way to register a device is with an API token.
-Your vendor should be approved by Cisco Umbrella to use the networking hardware vendors to integrate their network devices with the Umbrella dashboard.

-Once your device has been integrated, you need only provide a single customer-specific token—obtained from the Umbrella dashboard—to a device in order to have it appear in the dashboard as an Identity they can manage.
+Once your device has been integrated, you need only provide a single customer-specific token—obtained from the Umbrella dashboard—to a device in order to have it appear in the dashboard as an Identity you can manage.

 To obtain a token:

 - Log into Umbrella and navigate to Identities > Network Devices.

 - Click Get My API Token to obtain the token associated with your organization.
 The token is tied both to the organization and the device manufacturer.

 - Click the (Copy) icon to copy your API token.

 - Log into your device and paste the API token in the appropriate spot.

 Note: Some devices may require you use a command line interface or a configuration file to upload the API key to the device.
 If instructions are unavailable from Cisco, please refer to your device manufacturer.

 If you wish to add additional devices, simply authenticate (username and password or API token) those devices with Cisco Umbrella as you've done with the devices that are already present in the dashboard.